Answered By: Jennifer Harris Last Updated: Nov 14, 2017 Views: 1823

-The basic format for citing a motion picture in APA style is:
+The basic format for citing a motion picture in APA style is (see p.
+209 of the APA Manual for more information):

 Producer, P. P. (Producer), & Director, D. D. (Director).
-(Date of Publication).
-Title of motion picture [Motion Picture].
+(Year of Publication).
+Title of motion picture [Motion picture].
 Country of origin: Studio or distributor.

 For example (don't forget to indent the second and subsequent lines):